- A summary of the roles of each officer can be found here.

 - A list of past Executive Board members can be found here.

-2016-2017 Executive Board
+2019-2020 Executive Board

-Vice President: Amy Miller
+Vice President: Kelly Sallander

-Secretary/Treasurer: Brenda Battleson
+Secretary/Treasurer: Brenda Battleson White

 Board Bios and Contact

-Director: Carolyn Klotzbach (email Carolyn)
+President: Carolyn Klotzbach-Russell (email Carolyn)

 Carolyn received her MLS in the Spring of 2013, with a focus in digital libraries and archives.
-She currently works for SofTrek Corporation as the Marketing Specialist and adjunct teaches Introduction to Information Literacy online at Bryant & Stratton College.
+She currently the Social Sciences Librarian for the University Libraries at the University at Buffalo.
 Carolyn also serves on the Nonprofit Technology Network’s Research Committee.

-Director: Kelly Sallandar (email Kelly)
+Vice-President: Kelly Sallandar (email Kelly)